Composites#

 class ReverseBatchStatesComposite(child_sampler)[source]#

-Composite that reverse anneals from multiple initial samples.
+Reverse anneals from multiple initial samples.

-Each submission is independent from one another.
+Submissions are independent from one another.

 Parameters: